glumia/pylaprof/README.md

 - Close to zero impact on performances (check [benchmark](./benchmark) for more details).

-- Production-ready: pylaprof was built with the context of long-running applications or continuously invoked lambda functions in mind.
+- Reliable: pylaprof was built with the context of long-running applications or continuously invoked lambda functions in mind.
   It will never break your code or pollute your standard output or error with unwanted messages.